List of Marvel Cinematic Universe teams and organizations: Guardians of the Galaxy

 The Guardians of the Galaxy are a band of outlaws who joined to protect the galaxy from threats.
 The group's founding members are Star-Lord, Gamora, Drax, Rocket, and Groot.
-The team's membership is later expanded with the addition of Yondu Udonta and Mantis while temporarily aided by Nebula in their fight against Ego.
+The team's membership is later expanded with the addition of Yondu Udonta, Mantis and temporarily Nebula in their fight against Ego.
 Kraglin also assists the team in the final confrontation.
 Four years later, they aid Thor and the Avengers in confronting Thanos in his attempt to collect the six Infinity Stones.
 Thanos succeeds in collecting all of Stones, murdering Gamora in the process, and disintegrates half of all life in the universe, with Star-Lord, Drax, Mantis, and Groot among his victims, with only Rocket and Nebula spared.
 After Thanos has destroyed the Stones and is executed by Thor, Rocket and Nebula become members of the Avengers.
 In 2023, they use the Quantum Realm to travel to alternate universes to retrieve Infinity Stones.
 They are successful, but an alternate 2014 Thanos variant becomes aware of the presence of this other Nebula, and has her captured, sending his Nebula to the present in the former's place.
 The alternate Nebula brings the alternate Thanos and his army to the main universe, where he destroys the Avengers Compound in order to acquire the Stones to kill the entire universe.
 Nebula successfully convinces an alternate Gamora to join her in opposing Thanos, and kills her alternate counterpart.
 The combined forces of the Avengers, the Guardians and all of their allies succeed in repelling his forces, and eliminating the alternate Thanos and his army.
-Afterwards, Nebula and Thor joins the Guardians, quipping that they are now the "Asgardians of the Galaxy", and jokingly argues with Quill over command of the team.
+Afterwards, Thor joins the Guardians, quipping that they are now the "Asgardians of the Galaxy", and jokingly argues with Quill over command of the team.